oven425/QSoft.WPF.Panel/README.md

 * justify content
 * align items, but no baseline
 * align self, but no baseline
-* padding and gap, only x axis
+* padding and gap
+* border properties